-In addition to those “fundamental methods”, a sealed crawlspace might need to be insulated and otherwise renovated to provide storage, accessibility and functionality per client.
-If you have leaky duct-work inside the space, it can save you lots of money and greatly increase comfort to insulate the walls well.
+In addition to those “fundamental methods”, a sealed crawlspace might need to be insulated and otherwise renovated to provide storage, accessibility and functionality per the client.
+If you have leaky, old, duct-work inside the space, it can save money and increase comfort to insulate the walls well.

 1) Borrow a trickle of air from your home’s existing supply duct-work.
 This is a great choice!
-Drying is active when the system is running.
-This method tends to condition the crawl within just a few degrees of the home.
+Drying is active when the Heat or A/C is running.
+This method tends to keep the crawl within just a few degrees of the home.
 Floors will feel warmer in winter and cooler in summer.
 Below, Right.

 2) Take air from inside the home.
-From inside it is just another floor register, we usually put it in the pantry, mudroom, or “pet area”, with an in-line exhaust fan and blow it into your crawlspace.
+From inside it is just another floor register, we usually put it in the pantry, mudroom, or “pet area”, with an in-line exhaust fan and blow it into the crawlspace.
+This would be used in a home with no accessible ducts in the crawlspace and no way to get a duct down.
 Controls would be adjusted to blow more air if there is a big difference in the indoor and outdoor temperature or it is humid down there.
+These days “inline exhaust fans” may come with 3 speeds and an on/off switch.
 This method also ventilates your house, and can be used statically to depressurize a certain smelly room if that is needed.
-Cons, additional equipment and energy use, tends to run when not needed.
+Cons, additional equipment and energy use, tends to run when not needed, may fail and need replacement.
 Chances are if your windows are open or your home is holding a comfortable temperature despite the weather, and you aren’t feeling the need to heat and cool your home, I don’t really know if I would want to be blowing air-out of my comfortable home. not pictured.
+Some contractors use the same or similar equipment to “exhaust” air from the crawlspace with an assumption that this wasted air will be replaced by air from the house, but many crawlspaces have a long, linear, leak located at the sill-plate so this method only dumps potentially humid, too-hot, or too-cold air into the crawlspace.

-A typical Sealed-Crawlspace includes: (After site water flow and roof water flow is resolved)
+A typical Sealed-Crawlspace includes: (After site water flow and roof water flow is resolved, ideally.)

 - Foundation Repair (rarely)